Nobody died. I

 (and come to

-think of it, these
+think of it, are

 people died—of